 This was unexpected, and particularly interesting relative to the microscopic source of the nucleon potential.

 If we look at the reaction from the CM frame where the p and n approach with equal mom and energy we can see the reason.

 What do we detect ...neutrons!
 Where should they appear ?
-At forward angles since KE is greater than V_o , the higher KE the smaller the transverse impulse .
-There are as many neutrons scattered through large angles as small.
+At forward angles since KE is greater than $V_o$ , the higher KE the smaller the transverse impulse.
+Yet there are as many neutrons scattered through large angles as small.
 How come?

-In about half the interactions, the neutron has been transformed into a proton!
-Viewed in the CM system, the exchanged particle scattering angle is small as it should be since KE is much greater than V_o , however the interpretation following the exchange results in an increase in large angle scattering.
+In about half the cases the n-p scattering angle is small as expected since KE is much greater than $V_0$ .
+For the rest the neutron has been transformed into a proton and vice verca!
+So that when viewed in the CM system, the exchanged particle scattering angle appears to be large.

 This observation leads on to the last section of the lectures dealing with the N-N potential.
-I want to discuss the meson exchange theory of this potential. π -meson theory of nuclear potential We now look at the source of the binding potential between the nucleons.
+I want to discuss the meson exchange theory of this potential.

+$\pi$ -meson theory of nuclear potential

+We now look at the source of the binding potential between the nucleons.
 The so-called one pion exchange potential (OPEP).
 It was proposed way back in 1935, by Yukawa, that the nucleons were surrounded by a field of massive particles.
-These virtual particles now called π -mesons or pions, were emitted from the nucleon, and existed for a short time.
+These virtual particles, now called $\pi$ -mesons or pions, were emitted from a nucleon, and existed for a short time.
 At the end of their lifetime they were re-absorbed back into the nucleon.
 However if within their lifetime another nucleon came within the range of this field, the pion could be absorbed by this nucleon.
 The momentum would thus be transferred from one nucleon to the other, and transfer of impulse is akin to a force .

 This exchange of mesons was postulated as the source of the nucleon attractive potential.
-The picture is a direct analogy of the source of the electromagnetic force.
+The picture is a direct analogy of the source of the electromagnetic field.
 Each charge is pictured as surrounded with a field of virtual photons, and it is the exchange of these photons that produces the EM potential.
 Because the photons are massless, they travel at the speed of light, and can have an infinite range.
-The pions on the other hand have a mass of about 140 MeV/c2, and its range is consequently finite.
+The pions on the other hand have a mass of about 140 MeV/c, and its range is consequently finite.
 More on this in a moment.

 There are several questions that should be raised: